 The individual lease contracts do not provide information about the discount rate implicit in the lease.
 Therefore, RRI has elected to use a risk-free discount rate determined using a period comparable with that of the lease term for computing the present value of all lease liabilities.
-The risk-free rate used of 1.04% was the U.S Treasury Rate as of January 1, 2022 for the remaining term of the lease.
+The risk-free rate of 4.30% and 1.04% was the U.S Treasury Rate as of lease inception for the years ending December 31, 2024 and 2023.